talha-techs/talha-techs.github.io/README.md

-# Muhammad Talha - AI Engineer & CS Student Portfolio
+# Muhammad Talha - AI Engineer  Portfolio

 Welcome to my personal portfolio repository!
 This website showcases my projects, skills, and experience as a final-year Computer Science student at UET Lahore with a strong focus on AI Engineering and Full-Stack Development.